amr-salah92/Kenvue-Trade-Promo-Effectiveness-Report/README.md

 ## **1. Executive Summary**

-Kenvue’s current trade and promotional strategies are eroding profitability, with **negative ROI across all promo types**, **high discount leakage** concentrated in a small number of SKUs and retailers, and **market share losses** during sales downturns.
+Kenvue’s current trade and promotional strategies are eroding profitability, with negative ROI across all promo types, high discount leakage concentrated in a small number of SKUs and retailers, and market share losses during sales downturns.

-Even more critically, **price elasticity analysis reveals extreme sensitivity across nearly all SKUs**, meaning small pricing changes cause disproportionately large volume shifts — both opportunities and risks.
+Even more critically, price elasticity analysis reveals extreme sensitivity across nearly all SKUs, meaning small pricing changes cause disproportionately large volume shifts — both opportunities and risks.

+🔎 New finding: **Trade Spend Efficiency (TSE)** analysis shows that **Digital and Price Discount mechanics destroy value**, while Display and BOGO deliver only marginal or breakeven returns.
+This highlights poor promo–investment alignment and the urgent need for a data-driven framework.

 **Key Pain Points:**

-* **SAR 93,671.46 total net losses** over the period.
+* SAR 93,671.46 total net losses over the period.
-* **42% of discount leakage** originates from e-commerce channels (*Amazon*, *Noon*).
+* 42% of discount leakage originates from e-commerce channels (Amazon, Noon).
-* **All promo types** deliver negative ROI; BOGO and deep price discounts are most margin-destructive.
+* All promo types deliver negative ROI; BOGO and deep price discounts are most margin-destructive.
-* **Price strategy misalignment** — heavy discounts applied to low-responsiveness SKUs.
+* **TSE confirms Digital (-0.239) and Price Discounts (-0.004) destroy value.**
-* **Competitive share loss** concentrated in specific SKU–region–retailer combinations.
+* Competitive share loss concentrated in specific SKU–region–retailer combinations.
-* **Elasticities in the 20–33 range** for most SKUs, magnifying both potential gains and risks from pricing decisions.
+* Elasticities in the 20–33 range for most SKUs, magnifying both potential gains and risks from pricing decisions.
-* **Average GTN Percentage:** in all sales data = ~ 79% and for loss-generating SKUs/channels = -111.4 %
+* Average GTN Percentage: in all sales data = \~79% and for loss-generating SKUs/channels = -111.4%.

 ---

 ## **2. Key Findings**